ben-dh3/broken_blog_application/html_challenges/02_using_templates_dynamic_page.md

 ## Challenge

-In your project `music_web_app_html`.
+In your project `music_web_app`.

-Test-drive and implement a route that returns the HTML content for a single album.
-It should work like this:
+Test-drive and implement a `GET /albums/:id` route so it returns the HTML content for a single album:

 ```html
 <!-- Example for GET /albums/1 -->